luquelab/Lee_etal_CSBJ_2022/3_executables/README.md

 --> Trained random forest model database

 **FILE:** phageFunctions.py \
---> Contains the basic functions that are reused across all jupyter notebooks associated with the G2T/MCP2T project
+--> Contains the basic functions that are reused across the G2T/MCP2T project

 **FILE:** G2T_test_data.csv \
 --> Contains genome length data for three phages that can be used as a template or to test installation for G2T.py